What are Zones of Theoretical Visibility (ZTVs)?

 The terrain model is usually, but not always, a bare-earth model; that is, it does not feature buildings, vegetation or other boundaries which may have a significant effect on the visibility of a development.
 This is the principal reason why it is known as a Zone of Theoretical Visibility.

-Neither does the ZTV, of itself, take acccount of the effects of distance in reducing the significance of a development.
+Neither does the ZTV, of itself, take account of the effects of distance in reducing the significance of a development.
 It might be considered, therefore, that it is of limited use, but it does have particular benefits which, if used carefully, aid the landscape and visual impact assessment process.

 Why use ZTVs?